BernieO/calcardbackup/README.md

        Use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)
 ```

-## About option -f / -\-fetch-from-database (default)

-__NOTE__: startin with version 0.8.0 this option is the default and does not have to be passed to the script.
-*calcardbackup* was traditionally backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
-However, with large addressbooks, this could lead to timeouts resulting in *calcardbackup* not being able to backup large addressbooks.
-Also there was a file with user credentials needed.
-With version 0.8.0 *calcardbackup* creates calendar and addressbook backups as default by fetching the according data directly from the database which speeds up the backup process for addressbooks massively resulting in much less server load.
-Additionaly the file with user credentials is not needed anymore: all available calendars/addressbooks from the database will be backed up (option `-i|--include-shares` will be ignored).
-If only calendars/addressbooks of certain users shall be backed up, `users.txt` may still be used, but there is no need anymore to give passwords in this file.

 ## nextcloud-snap users

 If you are running Nextcloud-snap (https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell calcardbackup to use the cli utility `nextcloud.mysql-client` from the snap package.
 In order for this to work, calcardbackup has to be run with `sudo` (even running as root without `sudo` will fail).
 As path to Nextcloud use the path to the configuration files of nextcloud.
 In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
 See example no.6 below.

-## Usage examples

-1. `./calcardbackup /var/www/nextcloud -nc -x`
-Do not backup calendars (`-nc`) and store backed up files uncompressed (`-x`) in folder named `calcardbackup-YYYY-MM-DD` (default) under ./backups/ (default).

-2. `./calcardbackup /var/www/nextcloud --no-calendars --uncompressed`
-This is exactly the same command like in the first example but with using long options instead of short options.

-3. `./calcardbackup -c /etc/calcardbackup.conf`
-Use configuration-file /etc/calcardbackup.conf (`-c /etc/calcardbackup.conf`).
-Parameters for desired behaviour have to be given in that file (see examples/calcardbackup.conf.example).
-It doesn't make any sense to give more options on command line in this case, because they will be ignored (except for `-b|--batch`).

-4. `./calcardbackup /var/www/nextcloud -b -d .%d.%H -z -e /home/tom/key -o /media/data/backupfolder/ -u /etc/calcardbackupusers -i -r 15`
-Supress output except for path to the backup (`-b`), use extension .DD.HH (`-d .%d.%H`), zip backup (`-z`), encrypt the zipped backup with using the first line in file /home/tom/key as encryption-key (`-e /home/tom/key`), save backup in folder /media/data/backupfolder/ (`-o /media/data/backupfolder/`), only backup items of usernames given in file /etc/calcardbackupusers (`-u /etc/calcardbackupusers`), include shared items (`-i`) and delete all backups older than 15 days (`-r 15`)

-5. `./calcardbackup`
-Use file calcardbackup.conf in the script's directory as configuration file.
-This is basically the same as example no.3, but with a different location of the configuration file.

-6. `sudo ./calcardbackup /var/snap/nextcloud/current/nextcloud -p`
-This example is for nextcloud-snap users. calcardbackup will use the cli utility from nextcloud-snap to access the database (`-p`) and backup all calendars/addressbooks found in the database.

-7. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
-Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell calcardbackup, that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
-The Backup will be saved as compressed `*-tar.gz` file in folder named `calcardbackup-YYYY-MM-DD` (default) under `./backups/` (default).
-__NOTE__: using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks!

 ## Considerations about encryption